 Hallo, liebe Schülerinnen und Schüler!
 Herzlich Willkommen zu unserer neuesten Podcast-Episode.
 Das Vereinigte Königreich verließ ja, wie euch sicherlich bekannt ist, am 31.
 Januar 2020 die Europäische Union.
 Dann gab es eine elfmonatige Übergangsfrist bis zum 31.
 Dezember 2020, während derer sich für Briten und Nordiren nichts Wesentliches änderte.
 Doch seit dem 1.
 Januar 2021 […]

 Since Brexit happened and everything has been firmed up, UK nationals who live in Germany require a residence permit.
-That process is surprisingly straightforward: studying in Germany is possible and requires a student visa.
+That process is surprisingly straightforward.
+Options Studying in Germany is possible and requires a student visa.
 The same applies to vocational training.
-If you want to set up a business, either self-employed or incorporate a business, you […]
+You can also apply for a permit to set up a self-employed business or […]

 Pandemie und Präpositionen